Realizing How You Create Your Own Experiences

-At some level we are always in control of doing exactly what we want.
+In the most basic sense, we are always in control of doing exactly what we want and producing our own experiences as a consequence, yet a large part of this process is performed by our subconscious mind, which means we lack a direct awareness of it.
 Much of our true motivations and the beliefs that drive our behavior are unconscious, meaning, we are not directly aware of them, but experience them as feelings, emotions, impulses, notions, urges, etc. Mastery begins when we realize all experience is chosen and ultimately has a positive purpose.
 With this in mind we can begin exploring our own experiences in order to see and use the opportunities the experience brings.
-Personal Power exists to the exact degree we are able to take responsibility for all our experience and learn from it as a result.
+Personal Power exists to the exact degree we are able to take responsibility for all our experiences and learn from them as a result.
 This doesn’t mean that we have direct control over external events and other people’s behavior; it means that we participate at some level in co-creating how we experience events that directly affect us as a result.
-All experience is self-produced through how we form an internal representation of an external event that restructures it through our paradigm that determines how we perceive it, and behave and interact with it as a result.
+All experience is self-produced through how we form an internal representation of an external event which restructures it through our mental paradigm, determining how we perceive it, and how we behave and interact with it as a result.

 The outcome is the true intention of all behavior.